 - (3) Section 74 is to be read along with Section 73 and, therefore, in every case of breach of contract, the person aggrieved by the breach is not required to prove actual loss or damage suffered by him before he can claim a decree.
 The court is competent to award reasonable compensation in case of breach even if no actual damage is proved to have been suffered in consequence of the breach of a contract. - (4) In some contracts, it would be impossible for the court to assess the compensation arising from breach and if the compensation contemplated is not by way of penalty or unreasonable, the court can award the same if it is genuine pre-estimate by the parties as the measure of reasonable compensation." - 26.
 Section 18 of the Real Estate (Regulation and Development) Act, 2016 provides for return of amount and compensation.
-Section 18(3) provides that if the promoter fails to discharge any other obligation imposed on him under this Act or the rules and regulations made thereunder or in accordance with the terms
+Section 18(3) provides that if the promoter fails to discharge any other obligation imposed on him under this Act or the rules and regulations made thereunder or in accordance with the terms and conditions of the agreement for sale, he shall be liable to pay such compensation to the allottees, in the manner as provided under this Act.

-- and conditions of the agreement for sale, he shall be liable to pay such compensation to the allottees, in the manner as provided under this Act. - 27.
-In the present case, the applicant has failed to establish that she intended to start her own real estate business in the said office premises.
-No documentary proof has been produced on record in support thereof.
+- 27. In the present case, the applicant has failed to establish that she intended to operate her own enterprise in the said office premises.
+No documentary evidence has been produced on record in support thereof.
 However, it cannot be disputed that the applicant could have obtained rental income had she given the office premises on rent.
-The said office premises being at a prime location in the City of Mapusa, would have easily fetched an approximate rental amount of ₹12,000/- per month.
-Considering that the said office premises ought to have been handed over not later than 13.03.2019, the cause of action for claim for compensation shall be taken as on 01.04.2019 and not from the year 2018 as claimed by the applicant/complainant.
-Thus, the approximate reasonable rental income shall be calculated effective from 01.04.2019 till the date of this Order. - 28.
+The said office premises being at a prime location in the City of Mapusa, would have easily fetched an approximate rental amount of ₹15,000/- per month.
+Considering that the said office premises ought to have been handed over not later than 07.06.2015, the cause of action for claim for compensation shall be taken as on 01.07.2015.
+Thus, the approximate reasonable rental income shall be calculated effective from 01.07.2015 till the date of this Order. - 28.
 The applicant has also claimed for compensation of ₹50,000/- towards costs of litigation for having been dragged into litigation by the respondent before various Courts/Forums.
 The respondent has not denied this claim.
 In the circumstances, the respondent shall be liable to pay ₹25,000/- (Rupees Twenty Five Thousand only) to the applicant towards costs of litigation. - 29.
 The point for determination, accordingly, is answered in the affirmative.